Lower West Bolton Rock Climbing

 Visit this web address (forums.cragvt.org/attachment.p...

 to obtain a rudementary topo that was featured in Climbing Magazine in the early '90's.

 Exit 11 (Richmond Exit) off of Interstate 89.
 Head east on Route 2 for roughly 6 miles into Bolton.
 Make a left onto Notch Road, which is located along the long, flat section of Route 2.
 Head up the road for roughly a 1/4 mile until you see an obvious small parking lot on the right.
 There is enough room in this lot to fit 3 cars, but spots are also available along the right hand side of the road.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Lower West Bolton:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Lower West Bolton: